paranext/paranext-core/extensions/README.md

 ## To package for distribution

-To package this extension into a zip file for distribution:
+To package these extensions into a zip file for distribution:

 `npm run package`